The Kashmir Conflict-

 of the miseries of the people of the state;

-First: The Government of Pakistan failed to withdraw it’s
+First: The Government of Pakistan failed to withdraw its

 troops from J & K territory commonly known as Azad Kashmir and Gilgit